camarman/GTRPy/docs/user_guide.md

 Later on, you can change the type of the tensor and get any component from the given page.

 ![chris_up](https://user-images.githubusercontent.com/45866787/213306230-b9501d32-92a7-4129-8a87-a1b0ed366c05.png)

+If you click on the `Get LaTeX` button, the program will produce the LaTeX equation of the image and save it under the `logs` directory.

 ## Fields